First Deaths From Hurricane Dorian Confirmed in Bahamas

 Dorian is the strongest Atlantic hurricane to strike land in 84 years and the worst ever to hit the Bahamas.

-Those who are able to get through to rescuers say their homes have been destroyed, severely damaged, or are flooded up to the roofs.
-Most power has been knocked out.
-The Bahamas Power and Light utility says its office on Great Abaco was destroyed.
+Dorian is a Category 4 hurricane with top sustained winds downgraded slightly late Monday to 225 kilometers per hour.

+Meteorologists say the wind currents high in the atmosphere that dictate the direction a hurricane will move have been completely calm above Dorian, keeping the storm parked over the Bahamas.

-Forecasters say Dorian is expected to remain a Category 4 as it moves "dangerously close" to the east coast of Florida late Tuesday and Georgia and South Carolina coasts Wednesday and Thursday.
+But forecasters predict Dorian will remain a Category 4 as drifts "dangerously close" to the east coast of Florida late Tuesday and Georgia and South Carolina coasts Wednesday and Thursday.

 Hurricane warnings are posted from just north of Miami to the Florida-Georgia border.
-About one-million people from Florida into South Carolina have been ordered to evacuate.
+Millions from Florida to South Carolina have been ordered to evacuate.

 A National Guard spokesman says there has been almost no resistance from people being told they have to get out.